Ramprasad-Group/PSP/README.md

 ## Reference
 If you use PSP, please cite:\
-Sahu, H.; Shen, K.-H.; Montoya, J. H.; Tran, H.; Ramprasad, R. Polymer Structure Predictor (PSP): A Python Toolkit for Predicting Atomic-Level Structural Models for a Range of Polymer Geometries, *J.Chem.Theory Comput.*, **2022**.
+Sahu, H.; Shen, K.-H.; Montoya, J. H.; Tran, H.; Ramprasad, R. Polymer Structure Predictor (PSP): A Python Toolkit for Predicting Atomic-Level Structural Models for a Range of Polymer Geometries, *J. Chem.
+Theory Comput.*, **2022**.

 ## Installation
 PSP requires the following packages to be installed in order to function properly: